kdalampekis/Library_Project/README.md

 # Library_Project
-# Student Library Website
+# School Library Network in Public Schools

-This is a web application built using Python, Flask, and HTML to create a student library website.
-The website allows students to browse and search for books, borrow and return books, and provides administrative features for library operators.
+This is a web application built using Python, Flask, and HTML to create a School Library Network application.
+The website allows users search for books and their details, reserve and review them, while providing administrative features for library operators.

 ## Features

-- User registration and login: Students can create an account and log in to the website to access the library features.
+- User registration and login: Students, Professors and Operators can create an account and log in to the website to access the library features.
+- User profile: Users can view their personal information, digital library card, list of borrowings, reservations, reviews.
-- Book catalog: Students can browse and search for books in the library catalog.
+- Book catalogue: Users can browse and search for books in their school library catalogue.
-- Book details: Students can view detailed information about each book, including its title, author, description, and availability.
+- Book details: Users can view detailed information about each book, including its title, author, description, and availability.
-- Borrowing and returning books: Students can borrow books from the library and return them when they are finished.
-- User dashboard: Students have a personal dashboard where they can view their borrowed books, due dates, and history.
+- Reserving and reviewing books: Users can rserve books, so a borrowing can be registered later.
+They can also review them and edit their reviews.
-- Administrative features: Library operators have access to administrative features like adding new books, managing book availability, and viewing borrowing statistics.
+- Administrative features: Library operators have access to administrative features like adding new books, editing existing books information, managing book availability, user accounts, and viewing borrowing statistics.

 ## Dependencies